genjinoguchi/devchuk.github.io/README.md

 devchuk.github.io
 =================

 This is the website of Brian Chuk!
-It will have a blog, resume, and showcase creations by Brian Chuk.
+It will have a blog, resume, portfolio, and showcase creations by Brian Chuk.
-Here's an example website of a really cool guy named Jeremy Blum: http://www.jeremyblum.com/

 Potential background gif: http://i.imgur.com/EKmLMWB.gif

 	Home

 		Blog

 		Portfolio

-		Mechatronics
+			Hardware

 			Software

-		Writing

 	 	   Miscellaneous

 		About

+			Resume

 		Contact

-Stuff that would be cool to have: fb, twitter, youtube, g+, linkedin, flickr
+Stuff that look pretty cool:

 http://www.quora.com/Web-Design/What-are-the-web-design-trends-for-2014